rsapkf/rsapkf-site/src/posts/current-note-taking-setup/current-note-taking-setup.md

     But what about links that I want to check out later on my laptop while I'm browsing let's say, HN on my phone?
 I can use Firefox Sync for this as well but the experience isn't so good.
 I try to minimize my use of my phone for tasks that I'd like to do on my computer but for such use cases, I use a "Read It Later" service called [Pocket](https://getpocket.com) (This isn't open source, but it's owned by Mozilla and these folks seem to be more trustworthy than most other companies).
 I am thinking of eventually switching to a self-hosted alternative like [wallabag](https://github.com/wallabag/wallabag) but I'm not in a position to do so right now.
 I use tags to manage links in Pocket.

-    I also use Pocket as an alternative to YouTube's "Watch later" and IMDb's "Watchlist" features.
+    I also use Pocket as an alternative to YouTube's "Watch Later" and IMDb's "Watchlist" features.

     __Aside__: I do use Twitter, not for microblogging but to follow interesting accounts (with a VPN).
 Their recommendation system is pretty good for this sort of thing.
 As for Spotify, I hate the fact that it is so closely tied to Facebook.
 They log all search queries even after deleting your search history.
 I have deleted all my Spotify Playlists (I can't delete them permanently) and exported the data to Firefox (using [Exportify](https://github.com/watsonbox/exportify)).
 I need to find a better solution for Music (I'm trying out [this service](https://audiomack.com/).).